Real-Time Air Quality: PM2.5 in NYC

 The monitors are in neighborhoods with different emissions sources, so have different PM2.5 levels.
 Midtown, which has the highest traffic density, usually has the most PM2.5.

 PM2.5 levels usually rise in the morning as traffic volume increases.
 These temporal differences (time spikes) are usually greater than spatial differences (the differences between neighborhoods).
+It's very rare for these spikes to exceed the National Ambient Air Quality Standard of 35 μg/m3 for 24 hours.

 Sometimes there are dramatic, short-term spikes at unexpected times, and without having a camera on each monitor, we don't know what causes them.
 However, they can be explained by something as simple as a truck idling for a few minutes underneath the monitor.